garym/pixelsaas/README.md

 ## Prerequisites

-This experiment requires Python 2.7 - expect this to increase to target Python 3.4+ at some point.
+The original experiment required Python 2.7.
+Newer code in the `zmq` directory is only tested on Python 3.4+.
 I suggest the use of virtualenvwrapper or just bare virtualenv.
 These instructions will assume the former.

 Finally, git is considered required for getting a copy of the code.